 His delivery was callous, his negativity was frustrating, and his point of view caught me off guard.
 I was noticeably upset, cold, and unwilling to continue the conversation.
 Sometimes when someone disagrees with you so deeply, there’s really not much to say.

 In later days, he told us we took things too personally, were uninterested in feedback, and should evaluate a pivot.

-The reality is we welcomed, and we’re even grateful for some of the feedback.
+The reality is that we welcomed, and we were even grateful for, some of the feedback.
 It allowed us to finalize a near-term product roadmap which we validated with our first users who are excited about our launch.
-As a team, we’re some of the more open-minded people you’ll meet, soaking up advice as we move along our startup journey, and listening to customers.
+As a team, we’re some of the more open-minded people you’ll meet, soaking up advice as we move along our startup journey and listening to customers.
 We’ve pivoted as a business twice and will likely have more shifts in our future.

-If it appeared we’re stubborn, arrogant, or ignorant, I want to apologize as the leader of this team.
+If it appears that we are stubborn, arrogant, or ignorant, I want to apologize as the leader of this team.
 However, what I will never be sorry for is taking things too personally.
-This is not my nine to five, it’s not a substitute for an MBA, and it has never been “just business”.
+This is not my nine to five, it’s not a substitute for an MBA, and it has never been “just business.”
 I do not do this Monday through Friday.
 I do not wait for the weekends.
-I am not putting my time in, holding out for something better, or earning my stripes.
+I am not putting in my time, holding out for something better, or earning my stripes.

 People who kill time kill themselves.

-Our passion, or even anger, does not mean we refuse to listen, that we will not adapt, or do not adjust if what you are saying has real weight.
+Our passion, or even anger, does not mean we refuse to listen, that we will not adapt or adjust if what you are saying has real weight.
 But we might not take what you say with a smile on our face and we do not think we have to.

 We care deeply about what we are doing.